-Perception Examples of Outcomes Increasing Effect Level Action Not noticeable No Effect No Observed Effect No Specific Measures Required Noticeable and not intrusive Noise can be heard, but does not cause any change in behaviour or attitude.
-Can slightly affect the acoustic character of the area but not such that there is a perceived change in the quality of life. or attitude.
-Can slightly affect cter of the area but not such eived change in the quality of Lowest Observed Adverse E Effect Level Noticeable and intrusive Noise can be heard and causes small changes in behaviour and/or attitude, e.g. turning up volume of television; speaking more loudly; closing windows for some of the time because of the noise.
+Perception Examples of Outcomes Increasing Effect Level Action Not noticeable Not noticeable No Effect No Specific Measures Required Noticeable and not intrusive Noticeable and not intrusive Noise can be heard, but does not cause any change in behaviour or attitude.
+Can slightly affect the acoustic character of the area but not such that there is a perceived change in the quality of life.
+No Observed Adverse Effect No Specific Measures Required Lowest Observed Adverse Effect Level Noticeable and intrusive Noise can be heard and causes small changes in behaviour and/or attitude, e.g. turning up volume of television; speaking more loudly; closing windows for some of the time because of the noise.
 Potential for non-awakening sleep disturbance.
 Affects the acoustic character of the area such that there is a perceived change in the quality of life.
 Observed Adverse Effect Mitigate and reduce to a minimum Significant Observed Adverse Effect Level Noticeable and disruptive The noise causes a material change in behaviour and/or attitude, e.g. having to keep windows closed most of the time, avoiding certain activities during periods of intrusion.
-Potential for sleep disturbance resulting in difficulty in getting to sleep, premature awakening and difficulty in getting back to sleep.
+Potential for sleep disturbance resulting in difficulty in getting to Significant Observed Adverse Effect Avoid sleep, premature awakening and difficulty in getting back to sleep.
 Quality of life diminished due to change in acoustic character of the area.
-Significant Observed Adverse Effect Avoid Noticeable and very disruptive Extensive and regular changes in behaviour and/or an inability to mitigate effect of noise leading to psychological stress or physiological effects, e.g. regular sleep deprivation/awakening; loss of appetite, significant, medically definable harm, e.g. auditory and non-auditory Unacceptable Observed Adverse Effect Prevent
+Noticeable and very disruptive Extensive and regular changes in behaviour and/or an inability to mitigate effect of noise leading to psychological stress or physiological effects, e.g. regular sleep deprivation/awakening; loss of appetite, significant, medically definable harm, e.g. auditory and non-auditory Unacceptable Observed Adverse Effect Prevent